survos/survos-documentation-orig/modules/survey-types/unassociated_data.rst

 ..
 This file was automatically generated from SCRIPT_NAME -- do not modify it except to change the relevant twig file!

-..  _app_self_report_type:
+..  _unassociated_data_type:

-App Self Report Surveys
+Unassociated Data Surveys
 =======================================
-Self-Initiated or Geo-triggered on Survos Observe
+Create data not associated with member

 Basic Workflow
 -------------------------
-* Configure a App Self Report Survey
+* Configure a Unassociated Data Survey
 * Design Survey Questions
 * Preview with Dummy Data
 * Activate